mikecroucher/Intro_to_HPC/README.md

 Your job 83909 ("submit_to_sharc.sh") has been submitted
 ```

-You can see the status of the job with the `qstat` command.
+You can see the status of the queuing or running job with the `qstat` command.

 ```
 qstat